 - Submit the required official academic records/transcripts to the Office of Admissions.

 When we receive your application, you will be emailed a HawkID and password.
 Your HawkID and password allows you to track your application status through your Admissions Profile in MyUI.

 Apply for Financial Aid and Scholarships.
 Submit the Free Application for Federal Student Aid as soon after October 1 as possible, even if you are not sure you will qualify for aid.

 After You are Accepted

-Once you are admitted, you will receive an email from your assigned Academic Advisor.
+Once you are admitted, you will receive an email from your assigned Academic Adviser.
 The email will contain your Next Steps including a link to the required online orientation.
-Once the orientation is complete you will begin to work with your advisor to select courses and register.
+Once the orientation is complete you will begin to work with your adviser to select courses and register.